seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-26.md

 Tathāgata did not find anything substantial in the magic show of consciousness.
 That is why he refused to take his stand upon the sense-data, *taṁ tathāgato na upaṭṭhāsi*, "the Tathāgata has not taken his stand upon it".
-In contrast to the worldly philosophers, the Tathāgatas have no entanglement with all that, *ajjhositaṁ n'atthi tathāgatānaṁ.*
+In contrast to the worldly philosophers, the *tathāgatas* have no entanglement with all that, *ajjhositaṁ n'atthi tathāgatānaṁ.*

 The dialogue we have given might highlight these distinctions regarding levels